jsdealy/latin/miscellae/guideToLatinConversation.md

 To take care of the
 health.

-To recover from a sick-
+To recover from a sickness.
-ness.

-Magnas articulorum do-
+Magnas articulorum dolores habet.
-lores habet.

 Valetudini consul^re
 servire.

-Emorbo emerggre, rec-
-reari; a morbo rec-
+Emorbo emerggre, recreari; a morbo recreari.
-reari.

 3.